Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Frequently Asked Questions

-Per finished hour of seat time, eLearning runs from about $3,000 to $50,000+ depending on how it's built.
+Per finished hour of seat time, eLearning typically runs from about $3,000 to $50,000+ depending on how it's built.
 Freelancer-built courses are near the low end.
-Custom agency work with bespoke scenarios, voiceover, and multi-stakeholder reviews is at the high end.
+Custom agency work with original illustration, voiceover, and multi-stakeholder reviews sits at the high end.
 Express eLearning by Neovation fixes the scope and delivers a professionally-built course at $1,999, which works well when you need solid training without custom extras.

 Fixed pricing works well when the scope is clearly bounded.
 It removes cost uncertainty and forces both sides to define the deliverable upfront.
 Hourly pricing makes sense for projects where the scope really is unknown or expected to shift, but it puts all the risk on the buyer.
 Most L&D teams prefer fixed pricing when they can get it.